graceniyigena34/Capstone-2-next.js-full-project/README.md

 ## Storypress
+This project StoryPress is a motivational story-sharing platform where users can write, read, and share stories.
+Users must have an account to write stories, ensuring a secure and personalized experience.

 A rich publishing platform built with **Next.js App Router**, **NextAuth**, **Prisma**, and **React Query**.

-Storypress covers the full Phase 2 readiness brief: authentication, rich text editing, post lifecycle, social interactions, SEO-friendly routing, and deploy-ready quality gates.
+## Features

+User Authentication: Sign up, log in, and log out using Supabase authentication.

+Write Stories: Only registered users can submit stories.

+Read Stories: Everyone can browse and read motivational stories.

+Responsive UI: Supports light and dark modes.

+Secure Database: Stores users and stories securely in Supabase PostgreSQL database.

+## Tech Stack

+Frontend: Next.js, React

+Backend / Database: Supabase (PostgreSQL)

+Styling: Tailwind CSS

+Authentication: Supabase Auth

 ### Highlights